pivotal/docs-tap/getting-started.md

-applications# Getting started with the Tanzu Application Platform
+# Getting started with the Tanzu Application Platform

 ## Purpose